leaded-solder/x68000-pro-picopsu/README.md

 ## Introduction
-This is a replacement power supply board for the Sharp X68000 PRO desktop computer from 1989.
+This is a replacement power supply board for the Sharp X68000 PRO (CZ-652C) desktop computer from 1989.
 It uses a PicoPSU and an off-board 12VDC power supply to provide the power rails, and handles the unique soft-power-on logic of the X68Ks.

+Note that this board does NOT support the PRO2 model (CZ-653C)!
+That model uses a completely different power supply layout, identical to the tower machines.
+See below.

 The main benefits of this supply versus the original are:
  - Brand-new board with modern quality control, undamaged by capacitor leakage or wear-and-tear;